Enid Greene Mickelsen: Second run for U.S. House of Representatives

-Misuse of funds
+Financial scandal

-Her term was marred with scandal as her campaign was accused of campaign finance violations.
+Her term was marred with scandal as her campaign was accused of finance violations.
 Almost $1.8 million of the money spent in the 1994 campaign came from her husband, Joe, who had embezzled nearly $4 million from her father.
 Joe Waldholtz disappeared in November 1995 for six days before surrendering to the police.
 During that time, she announced that she was suing for divorce, for custody of her daughter, and to change her name to 'Enid Greene'.
-The Washington Post reported that Waldholtz was addicted to heroin.
+The Washington Post reported Waldholtz was addicted to heroin.

-Under pressure from Utah Republicans, she announced on March 5, 1996, that she would not seek re-election to Congress.
-Joe Waldholtz pleaded guilty to federal charges of tax, bank, and campaign fraud, and then, while out on parole, was subsequently convicted of forging insurance and Veterans Affairs checks from his stepmother and his late father.
+Under pressure from Utah Republicans, she announced on March 5, 1996 her plans to not seek re-election to Congress.
+Joe Waldholtz pleaded guilty to federal charges of tax, bank, and campaign fraud.
+While released on parole, Joe Waldholtz was subsequently convicted of forging insurance and Veterans Affairs checks from his stepmother and his late father.
 He was sentenced to three to 15 years in prison.

+After Enid’s decision to not seek reelection, no woman was elected to a seat in the federal house or senate from Utah until Mia Love in 2014.

 Comeback

 Greene slowly returned to Utah state politics.
 In 2003, she was elected vice chair of the Utah Republican Party.

 Greene was a candidate for Lieutenant Governor of Utah in 2004, but her ticket with gubernatorial candidate Nolan Karras was unsuccessful, garnering only 34% of the vote in the Republican primary.

 After losing in the primary, Greene became Utah Republican vice chair.
 She became acting chair of the Utah Republican Party upon the resignation of Joe Cannon in November 2006.
 She was unanimously elected to serve as state party chair in February 2007 until the next convention in June 2007.

-Enid Greene remarried in 2008 to then sheriff's deputy, and current judge, Scott J. Mickelsen.
+Enid Greene remarried in 2008 to then sheriff's deputy Scott J. Mickelsen, who later became a judge.
 She was a delegate at the 2012 Republican National convention, served as chair of the 2016 Republican National Convention Site Selection Committee, and was appointed by RNC Chair Reince Priebus as chair of the 2016 Republican Convention Rules Committee.